Introduction

 There is a coalition of organizations that belong to NATE.
 They include the EPA and American Society of Heating, Refrigeration and Air-Conditioning Engineers.

-NATE is another one of the industries acronyms that stands for North American Technician Excellence.
+NATE is another of the industry’s acronyms for North American Technician Excellence.
 An independent organization that provides testing and certifies HVACR technicians and installers.

 The testing is rigorous and is not always passed the first time around.
 A score of 70 or higher is required.
-Training is divided into specialty groups that include air distribution, air conditioning, heat pumps, gas heat and oil heat.
+Training is divided into specialty groups, including air distribution, air conditioning, heat pumps, gas heat, and oil heat.

-A NATE patch on a technicians shirt indicates he or she is among the best in the trades and chances are the job they perform will be top notch.
+A NATE patch on a technician’s shirt indicates they are among the best in the trades, and chances are the job they perform will be top-notch.

 Conclusion